 Endeavour Award Winner

-You can see Alice-Andrea and other Endeavour Award Winners in our short film here.
+You can see Alice-Andrea and other Endeavour Award winners in our short film below.

-The Britain-Australia Education Trust is a registered charity.
-It is run by a Board of Trustees with administrative support from the Britain-Australia Society.
+BASET (The Britain-Australia Education Trust) is a registered charity.
+It is run by a Board of Trustees with administrative support from The Britain-Australia Society.
 It is entirely dependent on donations to do its work.